 | 9xx | 900 | Other |

-Failure to meet a regeneration obligation triggers a VMD fine of up to €1,400 for an individual plus forced regeneration at the owner's cost.
-When buying a cadastre, check both fields: if `jaatjauno=1` and `atj_gads` is in the past, you have inherited an overdue obligation.
+Failing to meet a regeneration obligation triggers a VMD fine of up to €1,400 for an individual plus forced regeneration at the owner's cost.
+When buying a cadastre, both fields should be checked at once: if `jaatjauno=1` and `atj_gads` is already in the past, the new owner is inheriting an overdue liability.

-These fields are the proxy for stand fatigue.
-If a cadastre shows `p_darbg=2018`, the last visit was 6 years ago, and you can see mature spruce with `bv10=515` (bark beetle), the stand has likely already degraded.
-A fresh independent inspection is required before any deal.
+Together these three fields act as a stand-fatigue proxy.
+If a cadastre shows `p_darbg=2018` and the same record carries a mature spruce stand with `bv10=515` (bark beetle), the stand has most likely already degraded.
+A fresh on-site walk is required before any deal under those conditions.

-ZKAT vs MT: forest type vs zone category
+ZKAT vs MT: forest type is not a legal category

 SAIMN_D_IE: management restrictions

-If `saimn_d_ie=1`, the record should detail the specific restrictions.
-When buying such a compartment, expect a discount of 30–50% off the base price.
+If `saimn_d_ie=1`, the record should detail the specific restriction.
+When buying such a compartment, expect a price discount of 30–50% off the base value.

 | Field | Value | Meaning |